OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

         default: [ 0.5, 0.5, 0.5 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the attenuation color of the clearcoat when 'cleacoat thickness' > 0</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the attenuation color of the clearcoat when 'cleacoat thickness' &gt; 0</p>

     </p>